-- 3.3.1 An application for a Street Trading consent/licence must be made to the Council, and the following will be required to be submitted: - a) A completed Street Trading consent/licence application form. https://www.threerivers.gov.uk/egcl-page/street-trading-licence - b) The payment of the full fee as appropriate for the periods of trading applied for (The fee will be returned if the application is refused or not processed). - c) Where the proposed street trading activity is from a fixed position, a plan showing the precise trading position and its proximity to other similar retail outlets within a 100 metre radius.
+- 3.3.1 An application for a Street Trading consent/licence must be made to the Council, and the following will be required to be submitted: - a) A completed Street Trading consent/licence application form which can be downloaded from the Council website. - b) The payment of the full fee as appropriate for the periods of trading applied for. - c) Where the proposed street trading activity is from a fixed position, a plan showing the precise trading position and its proximity to other similar retail outlets within a 100 metre radius.
 The proposed position and orientation of the stall, van, barrow, cart etc. is to be shown on the plan.
 The plan shall also include any additional vehicles that will be parked on the site - d) Colour photographs showing the front, side and rear aspects of the stall, van, barrow, cart etc. that will be used for the street trading activity. (digital image can be emailed to licensing.team@threerivers.gov.uk - e) One passport size photograph of applicant; as well as one of any employee working in stall/vehicle (not applicable to market events where organiser is consent/licence holder) - f) A basic disclosure certificate (dated within the last 3 months) for the applicant. - g) Two forms of ID for applicant (one photographic and at least one which must show evidence of home address)